zephir-lang/documentation/docs/language.md

 ```

 ## Super Globals

-Zephir does not support global variables - accessing global variables from the PHP userland is not allowed.
-However, you can access PHP's super-globals as follows:
+Global variables are not supported in Zephir.
+However, access to PHP's super-globals is possible:

 ```zephir
 // Getting a value from _POST